 We work with leaders across all areas of digital commerce from design, to personalisation, to deliveries, payments, and everything in between (minus the development costs!)

 As crunch time draws nearer for businesses to decide their next move while Magento 1.9 winds down, it’s vital to make sure that you’ve weighed up all of your options carefully.
 Because there isn’t exactly a path of least resistance here.
 Therefore, it’s all about choosing the path that is going to guide your business to the next level of eCommerce.

 So what’s it going to be?

 Want to find out more about making the switch from Magento to Kooomo?
-Learn more about the brands who have already migrated by downloading our free migration toolkit here, or request a consultation with a member of our sales team today!
+Learn more about the brands who have already migrated by requesting a consultation with a member of our sales team today!